plainsimpledot/HIP/00YZ-au-frequency-plan-choice.md

 This HIP simply provides the Australian community the ability to make the choice of plan to be used in the country, weighing up all of the factors and the changing lancdscape with the introduction of ThingsIX.

 Doing so brings the decision in line with the Helium governance principles and the advertised "People's Netowrk".
 As has been outlined above, a Yes vote does not preclude future support for AS923, however such support should be introduced in a manner that does not diminish full AU915 support to allow roaming from all AU915 networks, while introducing full support for AS923.

-Such development should be evaulated via a cost/benefit analysis which one of the key pieces missing in the November changes.
+If or when AS923 support was explored in the future, such development should be evaulated via a cost/benefit analysis which was one of the key pieces missing in the November changes.

 "Full Support" in this context means that any device configured for the frequency plan in question will be able to operate on the network and other networks on the same frequency plan without any requirement for configuration changes.

-Public netowrks such as TTN and ThingsIX are much more likely to provide roaming opportunities than the commercial operators who are much more likely to, and usually do, deploy sensors in conjunction with their own gateway infrastructure.
+The public networks currently and planned for Australia, all operating on AU915, are much more likely to provide roaming opportunities than the commercial operators who are much more likely to, and usually do, deploy sensors in conjunction with their own gateway infrastructure.

 ## Voting mechanism